-An Initial Public Offering (IPO) represents the process by which a privately held company offers its shares to the public for the first time and becomes a publicly...
+An Initial Public Offering (IPO) is the process through which a privately held company offers its shares to the public for the first time by listing them on...

 Repo rate, or repurchase rate, is the rate at which RBI lends to banks for short periods.
 This is done by RBI buying government bonds from banks with...